tronprotocol/tronbox/README.md

 For details, see [Interact](url).

 ## Development
-The quickusage showed you the basics of the TronBox project lifecycle, but there is much more to learn.
-For advanced information for development, Please see the [Official TronBox Documentation](https://github.com/jz2120100058/tronbox/blob/master/FURTHER_INFO.md) for guides, tips, and examples.
+To dive deeper into advanced topics of the TronBox project lifecycle, please see the [Official TronBox Documentation](https://github.com/jz2120100058/tronbox/blob/master/FURTHER_INFO.md) for guides, tips, and examples.

 To contribute, see [CONTRIUTING.MD](https://github.com/jz2120100058/tronbox/blob/master/CONTRIBUTING.md).